 Article 9.
 Amendments

-a) To promote interest in various forms of motorcycle activities associated with those riders that are Atheist, Agnostics, Spiritual without formal religious practices, and those Free from Religion.
+a) To promote interest in various forms of motorcycle activities associated with those riders who are atheist and free from religion.

 b) To create relationships and bonds with those people seeking to further the non- theistic way of life.
 To encourage the open discussion of such concepts without fear of ostracizing themselves.
 To live the way of life that best suits that person without condemnation of differing ways of life.

-c) To support Atheist organizations without being evangelical or proselytizing.
+c) To support atheist and secular organizations without being evangelical or proselytizing.

 d) To raise awareness of motorcycle safety and safety concerns